Bergerac (TV series): Other characters

-The main supporting character was Jim Bergerac's former father-in-law Charlie Hungerford (played by Terence Alexander).
-Charlie was a lovable rogue and would-be tycoon often involved in shady dealings, but paradoxically something of an innocent.
+The main supporting character was Jim Bergerac's former father-in-law Charlie Hungerford.
+He was a lovable rogue and would-be tycoon often involved in shady dealings, but paradoxically something of an innocent.
 Bergerac usually had a good relationship with him, although in the first episode, "Picking It Up", they were not on the best of terms.
 Charlie was involved in all but two of the 87 episodes.

-Other regular characters in the series included Bergerac's ex-wife, Deborah (Deborah Grant), and his boss, Superintendent Barney Crozier (Sean Arnold), initially an inspector (promoted from sergeant immediately before the first episode) and later chief inspector.
+Other regular characters in the series included Bergerac's ex-wife, Deborah, and his boss, Superintendent Barney Crozier, initially an inspector (promoted from sergeant immediately before the first episode) and later chief inspector.
 Bergerac had several sidekicks who were generally detective constables.

-Bergerac had an ongoing flirtatious relationship with glamorous jewel thief Philippa Vale (Liza Goddard), who went by the nickname of the Ice Maiden (Series 3: "Ice Maiden", Series 4: "Return of the Ice Maiden", Series 5: "SPARTA", and Series 7: "Old Acquaintance").
+Bergerac had an ongoing flirtatious relationship with glamorous jewel thief Philippa Vale, who went by the nickname of the Ice Maiden (Series 3: "Ice Maiden", Series 4: "Return of the Ice Maiden", Series 5: "SPARTA", and Series 7: "Old Acquaintance").

 Many well-known actors had guest roles in Bergerac, either before or after rising to fame.
-These include Philip Glenister, Julian Glover, Connie Booth, Ray Winstone, Prunella Scales, Louise Lombard, Ronald Pickup, Norman Wisdom, Charles Gray, John Forgeham, Bernard Hepton, Bill Nighy, and Steve McFadden.
+These include Philip Glenister, Julian Glover, Connie Booth, Greta Scacchi, Ray Winstone, Prunella Scales, Louise Lombard, Ronald Pickup, Norman Wisdom, Charles Gray, Rikki Fulton, John Forgeham, Bernard Hepton, Bill Nighy, Joanne Whalley and Steve McFadden.

 Locations

 The series played heavily on its Jersey location.
 The early storylines were usually in and around Jersey with short scenes shot in England and France.
-In later episodes the action strayed further away from Jersey and was increasingly based in France.
+In later episodes, the action strayed further away from Jersey and was increasingly based in France.

 As Jersey is a small island, most of the filming locations there can be tracked down with ease.
-Jim Bergerac and Susan Young's flat was located just above St Aubin, a few doors along from the Somerville Hotel; part of the interior was shot within another flat at Gorey, six miles away.
+Jim and Susan Young's flat was located just above St Aubin, a few doors along from the Somerville Hotel; part of the interior was shot within another flat at Gorey, six miles away.
 Jim's original home in the first few series was submerged when the States of Jersey flooded the valley to create the Queen's Valley reservoir in 1991.
 Plans for this reservoir were referred to at the start of series four, when Bergerac was forced to seek new accommodation because of them, in the process meeting an estate agent who became his lover.

 One of the main locations of the series achieved later notoriety.
-The Bureau des Étrangers from the third season onwards was located at Haut de la Garenne, a former children's home which in February 2008 became the focus of the Jersey child abuse investigation 2008.
-The building, on Mont de la Garenne overlooking Mont Orgueil and the Royal Bay of Grouville, ceased being a children's home in 1983 (before the series started filming there) and was re-opened as Jersey's first and only youth hostel.
+The Bureau des Étrangers from the third season onwards was located at Haut de la Garenne, a former children's home which in February 2008 became the focus of the Jersey child abuse investigation.
+The building, on Mont de la Garenne overlooking Mont Orgueil and the Royal Bay of Grouville, ceased being a children's home in 1983 (before the series started filming there) and was reopened as Jersey's first and only youth hostel.

 The original Bureau in the TV series was located in St Helier's Royal Square, but filming there became difficult after the first series as the pretence of filming a documentary series was spoilt by public recognition of Bergerac's Triumph.